meshhq/MeshStudioWebsite/content/blog/2018-03-29-locking-down-your-aws-in-5-steps.md

 ## Lock Down Your AWS Security With 5 Easy Steps

-For the practically paranoid, improving the security of your AWS infrastructure be an ever-changing goal to strive towards.
+For the practically paranoid, improving the security of your AWS infrastructure should be an ever-changing goal to strive towards.
 Large organizations understand this reality.
 That’s why they employ entire teams that are dedicated to continually reviewing and auditing their cloud security infrastructure.

-For us startups, however, we’re focused on trying to run our company and this security stuff is just another thing to think about.
+For us startups, however, we’re focused on trying to run our company; this security stuff is just another thing to think about.
 That said, there are some quick and easy improvements we implement for all our customers that dramatically improve their hosting security.

 In this post, I’ll provide 5 quick and easy steps that any company hosted on AWS should take to improve the security of their infrastructure.

-If you have an AWS account

 ### 1. Properly Configure IAM
 [IAM](https://aws.amazon.com/iam/) is a beast with many facets, which is probably why many shy away from getting deep into it.
 You don’t need to though, adhering to the following will get you 99% of the way there: